The X Factor (British TV series) series 2: Week 5 (12 November)

 Walsh's decision to eliminate Lawson caused controversy when Osbourne accused Walsh of being part of the "Irish Mafia", since both he and The Conway Sisters are Irish.
 Cowell, though backed his own act to eliminate Lawson, said that if he had to go with his heart, he would have sent his own act home.
 He felt they would not have a chance to win, and that Lawson had more talent and her elimination would be the first one that the public would disagree with.

-However, voting statistics revealed that Lawson received more votes than The Conway Sisters which meant that if the result went to deadlock, The Conway Sisters would have been eliminated.
+However, voting statistics revealed that Lawson received more votes than The Conway Sisters which meant that if the result had reverted back to the public vote, The Conway Sisters would have been eliminated.